Transportation Master Plan Update

 Ottawa has grown into a city of one million residents.
 Over the next 25 years, that number is expected to grow to more than 1.4 million.
 With that kind of growth, we need to revisit how people, vehicles and goods move through our city.

-As we set the vision for our updated Transportation Master Plan, we have important decisions to make as individuals and as a city.
+As we update the Transportation Master Plan, we have important decisions to make as individuals and as a city.
 While some might be easy, others will require more thought.
 We need to have thoughtful and meaningful discussions to ensure Ottawa becomes the most liveable mid-sized city in North America.

 Transportation decisions affect all of Ottawa’s residents and businesses.
 No matter if you walk, drive, cycle, bus, take the light rail transit or scoot, whether you ship products or have them delivered, or whether you own or share a car, how people and goods move through the city affects you.
 All the choices we make moving forward will require some give and take.
 Tell us what’s important to you and how our transportation system can move us in the right direction for decades to come.